 - If you are suing about a security deposit and the leased premises are located in Emmet County.

 - If you are suing about damage to your house that occurred in Emmet County.

 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Emmet County then you would be able to sue your landlord in Emmet County Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Emmet County Small Claims Court?

 You can always sue an individual Emmet County Small Claims Court if they live in Emmet County.
 You can always sue a company in Emmet County Small Claims Court if their business is located in Emmet County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Emmet County Small Claims Court can hear Civil Court Cases, such as: